3 ingredients, made in the microwave, no steaming required. The secret weapon to making shortcut snowskin mooncakes? White Bean Paste.

 - Microwave the mixture again, this time for 1 minute

-- Stir briefly, and pour the cooked glutinous rice dough onto a lightly greased baking pan
+- Scrape the cooked mooncake dough onto a lightly greased baking pan

 Shape the Mooncakes

-- Cut the glutinous rice dough into 6-7 pieces using scissors
+- Cut the glutinous rice dough into 6 pieces using scissors or plastic dough cutter

 - Fill with prepared sweetened white bean filling.